Contemporary Canadian Federalism

 Format and Requirements

-Lectures and tutorials.
-Two essays, one term test, tutorial participation and a final examination.
+Lectures.
+Two essays, term tests, and a final examination

 POL214Y1 or POL214Y5 or POLB50Y3 or POL224Y1